devJSQ/movie-recommendation-project/README.md

 User: No.
 System: Do you like animated movies?
 User: Yes.
-System: Do you like old movies? (before 2000)?
+System: Do you like old movies (before 2000)?
-User: No.
+User: Yes.
 System:
 We recommend the following movie for you:
 Movie name: The Lion King